StartEmphasisAmazon Officializes the End of Home Office in Brazil and Return to...

 Impact and Expansion

-In addition to the internal restructuring, Amazon plans to expand its workforce this year, opening 480 new positions in technology, finance, marketing, human resources and supply chain.
-The company also recently reduced commission rates for partner sellers, seeking to attract more merchants and expand the offering of products with more competitive prices.
+In addition to internal restructuring, Amazon plans to expand its team this year, opening 480 new positions in technology, finance, marketing, human resources, and supply chain.
+The company also recently reduced commission rates for partner sellers, aiming to attract more merchants and expand the product offering with more competitive prices.

 Competition in E-commerce

-The adjustment comes amid fierce competition in Brazilian e-commerce, especially with Shopee, which surpassed Amazon and became the second most-visited marketplace in Brazil in 2024, behind only Mercado Livre.
-According to a report by Itaú BBA, Shopee had revenues of more than R$60 billion in Brazil last year, double that of Amazon, consolidating itself as a strong competitor.
+The adjustment occurs in a highly competitive scenario in the national e-commerce, especially with Shopee, which surpassed Amazon and became the second most accessed marketplace in Brazil in 2024, only behind Mercado Livre.
+According to a report by Itaú BBA, Shopee generated over R$ 60 billion in Brazil in the past year, twice as much as Amazon, establishing itself as a strong competitor.

 The Singaporean company has been investing in affordable prices and new sales strategies, such as live commerce, where sellers sell their products during streaming sessions on the platform, to boost its operations.